Curriculum at State College Friends School

 Educational Principles and Overview

-Some things just can't be learned from a textbook.
+Some things just can't be learned from a textbook, and knowledge is not always measured with a standardized test.
 The true test of a good tomato is the feel, the texture and taste.
 And the true test of a gardener is how she demonstrates her love for the seed, the soil, the fruit.
 The gardener will know when he has learned enough . . .